 I did get to watch them but was watching from our team hotel, as I believe I was competing the next day.
 It’s always inspiring to watch Mo and Usain compete, they make it look easy and it’s a testament to the hard work and dedication they have put into their events.

-Can you tell us what a typical competition day would be for you?
+Can you tell us what your typical competition day looks like?

 Hopefully have had a good night’s sleep, get a decent breakfast of porridge, bananas and a black coffee.
 Normally try and get to the track two hours before my competition, so if it’s an evening meet, I’ll try and have an afternoon nap.
 When I get to the track, I have a set warm-up routine, making sure I’m bouncy and agile, and then it’s GO time.